 Creating good garden dirt is an ongoing process.
 Banana peels, egg shells, and chopped vegetable scraps can be added directly to the dirt in the box.
 Soil amendments must be continuously used to replenish the soil.

 Hopefully, that will bring earthworms.
 Soil can’t be called good, unless there is an abundance of worms!
+This all takes time.
+The ingredients have to break down over time.

 It’s been 6 months since I began to fill my raised bed, and haven’t done much this summer except let the tomatoes, basil, eggplants, and peppers grow wild.
 The heat keeps me inside, but I do pick a small tomato or pepper every now and then.